weltonsanches/retry-on-catch/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/weltonsanches/retry-on-catch/issues).
 You can also take a look at the [contributing guide](https://github.com/weltonsanches/retry-on-catch/blob/main/CONTRIBUTING.md).

+This project adheres to the Contributor Covenant [code of conduct](https://github.com/weltonsanches/retry-on-catch/blob/main/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Show your support

 Give a ⭐️ if this project helped you!